Reaping the Benefits of Bundling under High Production Costs: Introduction

-Over the decades, a lot of work has been done to compare the profit of Pure Bundling versus Pure Components. \cite{AY76} write, ``The chief defect of Pure Bundling is its difficulty in complying with Exclusion,'' where Exclusion refers to the principle that a transfer is better off not occuring when the consumer's valuation is below the producer's cost.
-It is observed in \cite{Sch84} for the case of bivariate normal valuations that Pure Bundling is better when mean valuations are high compared to costs. \cite{BB99} prove that bundling a large number of goods can extract almost all of the available surplus, but this is crucially dependent on the items being ``information goods'', i.e.\ goods with no production costs. \cite{FN06} characterize conditions under which Pure Bundling outperforms Pure Components for a fixed number of items, and all of their conditions imply low costs. \cite{LFCK13} define a measure of consumer heterogeneity that increases with costs, and present computational results showing Pure Bundling performs poorly relative to Pure Components as their measure of consumer heterogeneity increases.
+Over the decades, a lot of work has been done to compare the profit of PB vs.\ PC. \cite{AY76} write, ``The chief defect of Pure Bundling is its difficulty in complying with Exclusion,'' where Exclusion refers to the principle that a transfer is better off not occurring when the consumer's valuation is below the producer's cost.
+It is observed in \cite{Sch84} for the case of bivariate normal valuations that PB is better when mean valuations are high compared to costs. \cite{BB99} prove that bundling a large number of goods can extract almost 100\% of the total welfare, but this is crucially dependent on the items being ``information goods'', i.e.\ goods with no production costs. \cite{FN06} characterize conditions under which PB outperforms PC for a fixed number of items, again highlighting the importance of low costs.

-The indisputable conclusion from all this work is that high costs are the greatest impediment to the magic of bundling.
-However, we argue that there is a simple way to enjoy the effects of bundling while allowing for the flexibility of individual sales---sell all of the items as a bundle, but allow the customer to return any subset of items for a refund equal to their total production cost.
-We call this scheme \emph{Pure Bundling with Disposal for Cost} (PBDC).
-It is a strict improvement of Pure Bundling where the customer's valuations that were below the cost have been \emph{truncated} to equal the cost.
-Meanwhile, the firm is indifferent between producing an item for its cost or returning its cost to the customer, but PBDC makes it easier to sell the bundle because customers with low valuations for specific items won't be priced out of the market.
+The indisputable conclusion from all this work is that high costs are the greatest impediment to the power of bundling.
+However, in this paper we argue that firms can reap the benefits of bundling even under high production costs.
+We propose a new pricing scheme called \textit{Pure Bundling with Disposal for Cost} (PBDC), where all of the items are sold as a bundle, but the customer is then allowed to \textit{return any subset of items} for a refund equal to their total production cost.

-Importantly, there is great flexibility in how to present PBDC to the customer in a transparent and attractive way.
-In fact, we show that PBDC has a few equivalent formulations which can already be seen in the market.
-One formulation is a \emph{tariff} to enter the market, after which all products are sold at cost.
-Alternatively, PBDC can be introduced with an individual price for each item and a \emph{per-item discount} for each item purchased beyond the first.
-From a marketing point of view, the tariff strategy is more attractive when the number of items is large, while the discount strategy is more attractive when the number of items is small.

-Our scheme can be compared to that of \cite{HC05}, who recognized the need for a middle ground between Pure Bundling and Pure Components.
-They introduced the scheme \emph{Customized Bundling}, which prices each bundle based only on its size, and not which items are included. \cite{CLS08}\footnote{See \cite{CLS11} for the journal version.} perform extensive numerical experiments for the same scheme, calling it \emph{Bundle-Size Pricing} (BSP), showing that it can extract $99\%$ of the optimal profit in their simulations.